dgoulet-tor/arti/README.md

 define cryptographic traits.)

 `tor-rtcompat`: Wrappers and re-exports of asynchronous runtime code.
-Currently it only has async-std, but in the long  run we'll want to support at least tokio too.
+Currently it supports async-std and tokio.

 `tor-bytes`: Byte-by-byte encoder and decoder functions and traits.
 We use this to safely parse cells, certs, and other byte-oriented things.